MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-resource-group.md

 If you haven't already, follow all the instructions on [Configure your local Python dev environment for Azure](configure-local-development-environment.md).

-Be sure to create a service principal for local development, and create and activate a virtual environment for this project.
+Be sure to create and activate a virtual environment for this project.

 ## 2: Install the Azure library packages